bbatsov/emacsredux/_posts/2020-09-23-using-emacs-on-windows-with-wsl2.md

 X is not officially supported by WSL (at least not yet).

-A note for HiDPI display owners - HiDPI scaling didn't work properly for me and the text in Emacs was tiny at first, but that was easy to address - just double your default font-size in Emacs (assuming you went with scaling factor of 2 (200%) in Windows).
-I went for the following addition to my Emacs config:
+A note for HiDPI display owners - HiDPI scaling didn't work properly for me (despite setting `GDK_SCALE` to 2 in my `.bashrc`) and the text in Emacs was tiny at first, but that was easy to address - just double your default font-size in Emacs (assuming you went with scaling factor of 2 (200%) in Windows).
+I went for the following addition to my Emacs
+config:

 ``` emacs-lisp
 ;; the default font size was 14